7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.md

 This trick is the focus of this article.

-In order to attract new customers, [Udemy](https://tinyurl.com/yhdgtddt) will provide special discounts to new customers, use incognito mode and clear browser cookies, let [Udemy](https:/ /tinyurl.com/yhdgtddt) mistakenly identify you as a new visitor and register for a new account, you can use the new customer discount to purchase courses, and give the course to your main account as a gift!
+In order to attract new customers, [Udemy](https://tinyurl.com/yhdgtddt) will provide special discounts to new customers, use incognito mode and clear browser cookies, let [Udemy](https:/ /tinyurl.com/yhdgtddt) mistakenly identify you as a new visitor and register for a new account, you can use the new customer discount to purchase courses and give the course to your main account as a gift!

-But if you want to buy a course, it’s a matter of opinion.
+But if it is worth buying a course in that way, you make your own choice!